dominikhajduk/climbing-in-rzeszow/README.md

 Webpage can be found on [dominikhajduk.github.io/climbing-in-rzeszow](http://dominikhajduk.github.io/climbing-in-rzeszow/)

 Please let me know if the information presented here are is not up to date or you find any mistakes.
 The easiest way is to open an [issue](https://github.com/dominikhajduk/climbing-in-rzeszow/issues/new) or propose [pull request](https://github.com/dominikhajduk/climbing-in-rzeszow/pull/new/gh-pages) to `master` branch.
-Use `index.html` [stored here](https://github.com/dominikhajduk/climbing-in-rzeszow/blob/master/index.html) as abase.
+Use `index.html` [stored here](https://github.com/dominikhajduk/climbing-in-rzeszow/blob/master/index.html) as a base.
 Thanks!